 One of the hardest things for new charterers to figure out is which yacht charter company to go with.
 There are many reputable, good charter companies in the British Virgin Islands and choosing one is often hard.
 Especially when you can’t go in and visit their office and see their boats.

 First off, there is no one best company.
 They each have their pros and cons.
-Also, you can always ask for feedback on a forum like TravelTalkOnline if you’d like to hear from someone else who has chartered from the charter company you selected.
 Most of these companies have been in business for years and keeping happy customers is in their best interest.
 Google them, ask on the forums, find out what their strengths and weaknesses are.

 No one will be able to choose a charter company for you.
 When looking at the various charter companies you should consider: